-When looking at the data it struck me that all the industries in the research had ‘security’ as the number one challenge, but the healthcare leaders had very different second and third set of challenges.
-The second being replace legacy files shares and the third was legacy files shares that lack modern sharing and collaboration features.
+When looking at the data it struck me that all the industries in the research had “security” as the number one challenge, but the healthcare leaders had a very different second and third set of challenges.
+The second was replacing legacy files shares, and the third was legacy files shares that lack modern sharing and collaboration features.

 Shocking, not shocking

 More than 83% of the IT leaders in healthcare agree that email continues to be used for file sharing.
 When I first started reading the data coming in, I was shocked that email is still widely used for file sharing and content collaboration across all industries.
 Despite the fact it creates file sprawl (think one PowerPoint presentation 20 instances across multiple inboxes) and consumes storage.
 I personally, find it very painful to share files via email especially when it’s for collaboration.

 BreachesData breaches are concerns across all industries, but healthcare organizations are very concerned due to the amount of sensitive data they store related to patients and PII.
 Two areas surfaced as top reasons for data breaches — risky behavior and lack of visibility.

 Healthcare organizations have a lot to manage when it comes to privacy, regulations, and interoperability between systems — as everything is increasingly digital — not to mention their core focus of patient care.
 Why not offload the stress of managing, securing and protecting unstructured data to a security-conscious partner — so that your teams can collaborate?